-Warning: Never remove Weblate predefined groups and users, this can lead to unexpected problems.
+Warning: Never remove the predefined Weblate groups and users, this can lead to unexpected problems.
 If you do not want to use these features, just remove all privileges from them.

-4.7 Translation projects
+4.8 Translation projects

-4.7.1 Translation organization
+4.8.1 Translation organization

-Weblate organizes translatable content into tree like structure.
-The toplevel object is Project configuration, which should hold all translations which belong together (for example translation of an application in several versions and/or documentation).
-On the next level, there is Component configuration, which is actually the component to translate.
-Here you define the VCS repository to use and mask of files to translate.
-Below Component configuration there are individual translations, which are handled automatically by Weblate as the translation files (matching mask defined in Component configuration) appear in VCS repository.
+Weblate organizes translatable content into a tree-like structure.
+The bottom level object is Project configuration, which should hold all translations belonging together (for example translation of an application in several versions and/or accompanying documentation).
+On the level above, Component configuration, which is actually the component to translate.
+Here you define the VCS repository to use, and the mask of files to translate.
+Above Component configuration there are individual translations, handled automatically by Weblate as translation files (which match the mask defined in Component configuration) appear in the VCS repository.